-- 42. (1) Except where a party has filed an application for leave to appeal and does not agree to withdraw the application, an adjudicator may, within 14 days from the date of an award or order given or made by him, review the award or order and on such review may re-open and re-hear the claim wholly or in part and may call or hear fresh evidence and may confirm, vary or reverse his previous award or order. - (2) The power conferred by subsection (1) may be exercised - - (a) by an adjudicator of his own motion, by notice in the prescribed form to all parties; - (b) on the application of a party within 7 days, by notice in the prescribed form to all parties. - (3) The exercise of the power conferred by subsection (1) shall not operate as a bar to an appeal by a party against the award or order. - (4) On the application of a party for a review under this section, the adjudicator, having regard to the possibility of assets which may be available to satisfy an award being disposed of to the prejudice of any party, may make such order regarding payment into the tribunal, giving of security or otherwise as he may think fit.

-Appeal on point of law.

-- 43. (1) Any party to proceedings before a tribunal may appeal to the High Court against an order made by the tribunal under subsection (1) of section 38 or subsection (3) of section 41 - - (a) on any ground involving a question of law; or - (b) on the ground that the claim was outside the jurisdiction of the tribunal.
+(4) After the expiration of 12 months from the date of a work order, it shall not be enforced without leave of the tribunal.
+PART 6 REVIEW AND APPEAL Review of awards and orders 42.
+(1) Except where a party has filed an application for leave to appeal and does not agree to withdraw the application, an adjudicator may, within 14 days from the date of an award or order given or made by him, review the award or order and on such review may re-open and re-hear the claim wholly or in part and may call or hear fresh evidence and may confirm, vary or reverse his previous award or order.
+(2) The power conferred by subsection (1) may be exercised - (a) by an adjudicator of his own motion, by notice in the prescribed form to all parties; (b) on the application of a party within 7 days, by notice in the prescribed form to all parties.
+(3) The exercise of the power conferred by subsection (1) shall not operate as a bar to an appeal by a party against the award or order.
+(4) On the application of a party for a review under this section, the adjudicator, having regard to the possibility of assets which may be available to satisfy an award being disposed of to the prejudice of any party, may make such order regarding payment into the tribunal, giving of security or otherwise as he may think fit.
+Appeal on point of law 43.
+(1) Any party to proceedings before a tribunal may appeal to the High Court against an order made by the tribunal under section 38(1) or 41(3) - (a) on any ground involving a question of law; or (b) on the ground that the claim was outside the jurisdiction of the tribunal.
 (2) Rules may be made under section 54 to regulate and prescribe the procedure to be followed on appeals from the tribunal to the High Court.

-Powers of High Court on appeal.

-- 44. (1) On an appeal under section 43, the High Court may - (a) allow the appeal; - (b) dismiss the appeal; or - (c) remit the matter to the tribunal with such directions as it thinks fit which may include a direction to the tribunal for a new hearing. - (2) On an appeal under section 43, the High Court may - (a) draw any inference of fact; and - (b) make such order as to costs and expenses as it thinks fit, but may not - - (i) reverse or vary any determination made by the tribunal on questions of fact; or - (ii) receive further evidence. - (3) A decision of the High Court under subsection (1) shall be final and shall not be subject to any appeal.
+Powers of High Court on appeal 44.
+(1) On an appeal under section 43, the High Court may - - (a) allow the appeal; - (b) dismiss the appeal; or (c) remit the matter to the tribunal with such directions as it thinks fit which may include a direction to the tribunal for a new hearing.
+(2) On an appeal under section 43, the High Court may - (a) draw any inference of fact; and (b) make such order as to costs and expenses as it thinks fit, but may not - - (i) reverse or vary any determination made by the tribunal on questions of fact; or - (ii) receive further evidence.